Bachelor of Arts (BA) in Philosophy: Career Path

 • Preparation for graduate studies: A Bachelor of Arts in Philosophy can be an excellent preparation for graduate studies in philosophy or related fields such as law, theology, or psychology.

-Overall, there are many reasons why someone might choose to pursue a Bachelor of Arts in Philosophy program, and the choice will depend on each student's individual interests and goals
+Overall, there are many reasons why someone might choose to pursue a Bachelor of Arts in Philosophy program, and the choice will depend on each student's interests and goals

 FAQ